Last updated on September 27th, 2022

 May Aid Weight Loss by Improving Satiety

 Resistant starch has lesser calories than regular starch.
 The two vs four calories per gram.
 The higher the resistant starches content in a food, the smaller calories it contains.
 Soluble fiber supplements add to weight loss.
 This is done by increasing feelings of fullness and lowering appetite.
-Resistant starch seems to have similar effect.
+Resistant starch seems to have a similar effect.
 Adding resistant starch to meals:

 - enhances the feelings of fullness, and